kthisisjosh/AdviceTracker/README.md

 - MySQL database, server, and client served on a DigitalOcean droplet 💧.

 ### Future Updates
-- Implement and like & comment system.
+- Implement a like & comment system.

 View the [trello board.](https://trello.com/b/tDeajdxb)